 If you already set the sheens of your walls, floorings, and furniture, including other elements in your house, you should check your glass windows.
 Does it fit with everything in your house, especially the porch, and terrace?

-As mentioned, painting glass windows is a fun paint job for you and your family.
+Painting glass windows is also a fun paint job for you and your family.
 You can actually invite your kids to join you.

 For starters, it would be challenging, but if you finished painting windows in an area of your house, say your room, you can do it with the rest.